clydedevv/VinnieTheVig/gitbook/README.md

 ## Introduction

-AIGG lets anyone ask a market question on Twitter and get a concise answer they can act on: a one-paragraph rationale, a clear BUY/SELL/HOLD with confidence, and the exact Polymarket link.
+AIGG is the underlying technology that powers intelligent prediction market analysis.
+The system lets anyone ask a market question on Twitter and get a concise answer they can act on: a one-paragraph rationale, a clear BUY/SELL/HOLD with confidence, and the exact Polymarket link.

 ## The Problem We're Tackling